 AWS Support tools and technology, people and programs, help you optimize performance, lower costs, and innovate faster.
 Leverage AWS Premium Support for proactive guidance on how to scale your workloads and optimize the health of your cloud operations in addition to break-fix and problem resolution.

 How it works

-Send metrics and traces to AWS monitoring services
+Send metrics and traces to AWS and third-party Partner monitoring services

 Automate collection of traces

 Automatically collect trace data for Java applications such as web applications built with Spring Boot, and servlet-based microservices.
 The auto-instrumentation agent in AWS Distro for OpenTelemetry captures all downstream requests made with Apache HTTP clients, AWS SDK clients, and JDBC-based SQL clients.
 It also works automatically in multi-threaded applications.

 Collect metadata on application resources